FengdiLi/ForceMigration/README.md

-# Healthcare Expenditure v.s.
-Healthcare Coverage
+# Health Insurance Coverage Study

-This is a data analysis project for ANLY501 class.
+This is a data analysis project for ANLY501 class, which investigates the population, region, healthcare expenditure and other potential factors that matters to the health insurance coverage.

 'https://501project-ywyxfl.weebly.com' is the link to our final story.